PlanQK/planqk-buildpacks/job-template-buildpack/README.md

 The detect phase checks whether the project contains a planqk.json in the root directory.
 If no planqk.json is present, the build process is terminated with the error message: "Could not find 'planqk.json' file".
 Otherwise the build process is started.
-The build process starts by reading the environment variable for a Gitlab token.  <!--- must talk about this token earlier --->
+The build process starts by reading the environment variable for a Gitlab token.
 Then a layer is created and the job-template repository is copied into this layer with the help of the token.
 The $ENTRY_POINT and the $PYTHONPATH are then exposed.
 ```bash